 This will help you make a budget that will work with your lifestyle.
 If you get to a point where more money is going out than is coming in, make an effort to adjust your budget accordingly.

 Eating healthy is important, but that does not mean that you have to spend a fortune on groceries.
 Thankfully, you can still save money on groceries by using some simple strategies.

 Firstly, bulk buying may not necessarily work for a single person, especially when it comes to products that go bad quickly.
 For this reason, you should consider buying such products in smaller quantities for slightly higher prices.

 Secondly, eat out occasionally.
 While this may seem counterproductive, it can actually help you save some money,.
 For example, eating a chicken sandwich out may be cheaper than the cost of all the ingredients you would require to prepare the sandwich.

 Finally, make a shopping list and stick to it.
 Be sure to watch out for those end-of-aisle temptation items.
-Stores will place impulse buy type goodies at the end of each isle in order to lure you into buying more.
-Sometimes you need to put your blinders on when in the grocery store – keep your head down, stick to the list and by all means – don’t shop on an empty stomach!
+Stores will place impulse buy goodies at the end of each aisle in order to lure you into buying more.
+Sometimes you need to put your blinders on when in the grocery store – keep your head down, stick to the list, and by all means – don’t shop on an empty stomach!

 For this reason, you should set some money aside for emergencies.
 Additionally, you should consider investing for the future.
-This means that you should diverse your investment portfolio to include both short-term and long-term investments.
-Suitable long-term investments include bonds, stocks and retirement funds such as IRAs and a 401k plan.
+This means that you should diversify your investment portfolio to include both short-term and long-term investments.
+Suitable long-term investments include bonds, stocks, and retirement funds such as IRAs and a 401k plan.

 Being single means that, it is entirely up to you to plan for your future.
 Your retirement is an important part of that future.